AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/index.md

 # Add and manage product images tutorial

-This tutorial shows how to use Adobe Commerce REST APIs to add, list, update and delete product images.
+This tutorial demonstrates how to use the Adobe Commerce REST APIs to add, list, update, and delete product images.

 In this tutorial, we will add an image to a product, list all available images, update an existing image with a new one and delete an image.